-These individuals want to work, but the limitations caused by their disability makes it impossible for them to complete job tasks.
+These individuals want to work, but the limitations caused by their disability makes it impossible for them to complete basic job tasks.
 Fortunately, social security disability insurance (SSDI) benefits are available to those who qualify.

 Stiffness in the back and hips is often the first sign of the inflammatory disease, and the pain and stiffness that occurs is more prevalent during periods of inactivity.
 People who have this condition may find that their symptoms are worse when getting out of bed in the morning.
-If inflammation occurs around the eye, symptoms including blurred vision, red eye and sensitivity to light may develop.
+If inflammation occurs around the eye, symptoms can include blurred vision and red eye.
+Sensitivity to light may also develop.

 If anti-inflammatory medications are not effective, tumor necrosis factor (TNF) blockers may be used.
-These medications are injected under the skin and have been shown to reduce pain, swelling and stiffness in people who suffer from rheumatoid arthritis.
+These medications are injected under the skin to reduce pain, swelling and stiffness in people who suffer from rheumatoid arthritis.

 Getting Disability Benefits for Ankylosing Spondylitis

 People who have a severe limitation in range of motion due to their condition may qualify for disability benefits.
-The Social Security Administration (SSA) dictates that a person must have a fixation of the dorsolumbar or cervical spine that is measured at 45 degrees during a physical examination.
+The SSA rules require that a person must have a fixation of the dorsolumbar or cervical spine that is measured at 45 degrees during a physical examination.

-Applying for SSDI benefits is a confusing and difficult process for those who are not familiar with the SSA’s requirements.
+Applying for SSDI benefits can be a confusing and difficult process for those unfamiliar with the SSA’s strict requirements.
 Many first-time applications are denied due to lack of medical evidence of disability or errors made on the required forms.
-The best way to reduce the frustration associated with applying for SSDI benefits is to consult with an experienced attorney.
-Legal professionals who are knowledgeable when it comes to the SSDI application process can help their clients gather information and file paperwork in a timely manner.
-The first step is to schedule a consultation.
+The best way to reduce the frustration associated with applying for SSDI benefits is to consult with a new york social security disability lawyers.

 Talk to an Experienced Attorney for Ankylosing Spondylitis Disability Benefits